Shreya-Verma/Angular-jwt-authentication/README.md

 # Angular JWT Authentication

-This tiny little application includes  the process of how the functionality of JWT Authentication is done.
+This  little application includes  the process of how the functionality of JWT Authentication is done.
 Technologies used are :

 1. Angular 6